Winona State University: Sheehan Hall

 Sheehan Hall was completed for Winona State College as a 14-story women-only hall in 1969.
 It is now co-ed, and houses most freshmen.
 The second through 13th floors are residential and the first is a lobby and social area with a full kitchen.
+The hall is named for Frank Sheehan, who served on the Minnstate college board from 1933 to 1937 and as the university's residence director from 1946 to his death in 1951.

 Sustainability House

 The Sustainability House was renovated in 2011-2012.
-The house is used for a cohort of U.S. military veterans and additional students as necessary.
+It is used for a cohort of U.S. military veterans and additional students as necessary.

 East Lake Apartments

-East Lake was built in 2002-03 and opened in 2004, and serves as an apartment complex for both men and women.
+East Lake was built in 2002-03 and opened in 2004.
+It is an apartment complex for both men and women.
 East Lake typically houses upperclassmen.
 Students living in East Lake need not purchase a meal plan, but can instead get a "block meal" plan.

 Discontinued housing

 The following buildings were known as West Campus (Residential College).
 They were also previously owned and operated by the College of Saint Teresa, a defunct Roman Catholic women's college.
 West Campus was closed for residential purposes in 2021 and put up for sale in 2022.

 Winona State acquired Lourdes Hall in the early 1990s.
 It was completed in 1928 for the College of St. Teresa.
 Lourdes Hall was put up for sale with Tau Center and Maria Hall in 2022.

 Tau Center was acquired in 2003 and served as a coeducational residence hall/conference center.
 It is behind Lourdes and was previously operated by the Diocese of Winona.
 It was sold to Cotter Schools in 2022.

 Maria Hall was acquired by Winona State in 2000 to serve as a residence hall.
 It housed just over 200 students, typically freshmen.
 The coeducational facility housed female students on the first and third floors and male students on the second and fourth floors.
 Each floor had a full lounge and kitchen, complete with television, furniture, stove, refrigerator, microwave, and toaster.
 The basement had two large lounges, a kitchen, and a laundry room.
 A tunnel connects Maria to Lourdes Hall.
 It was sold to Cotter Schools in the spring of 2022.
+It was demolished in late 2025, despite local opposition.